 VISION USA - The Wisconsin Project

-4. Patients must not have had an eye exam provided by an eye doctor within the last 12 months of applying for the program.
+3. Patients must NOT have had an eye exam provided by an eye doctor within the last 12 months of applying for the program.
+If the patient has had an eye exam by an eye doctor within the 12 months of application, he or she will be denied an exam through VISION USA – The Wisconsin Project.

-**Note: With the completed application for the child, parents or guardians must enclose either a copy of their most recent tax return, or a verification letter from the school stating that the child qualifies for free/reduced lunch.
-Applications without income verification will be returned.
+4. Family income must be within an established level according to household size; this is based upon the U.S. Federal Poverty Guidelines. **Parents or guardians must enclose either a copy of their most recent tax return, or a verification letter from the child’s school stating that the child qualifies for free/reduced lunch.
+If proper income verification is not included with the application, the application will be returned to the parent/guardian.

 The applicant must meet ALL requirements to qualify for the program.